ImageMagick/Usage-Markdown/canvas/index.md

 This parallel effect of the triangular barycentric gradient is actually very useful.
 If two of the points were set to the same color, then those to points will define the 'angle' of the gradient between them and the other colored point.

-For example by making two of the points '`red`' the gradient will be made parallel to the two '`red`' points...
+For example, by making two of the points '`red`' the gradient will be made parallel to the two '`red`' points...

 ~~~
 convert -size 100x100 xc: -sparse-color  Barycentric \